section-engineering-education/engineering-education/articles/encryption-in-mongodb/index.md

 - Must have some prior knowledge about MongoDB and its shell commands.

-So before starting with the concept of Encryption at rest in MongoDB let's first discuss the term 'Encryption'.
+Before starting with the concept of Encryption at rest in MongoDB let's first discuss the term 'Encryption'.

 ### What is Encryption?